SpookySec/Jump-Fix/README.md

 ## Acknowledgements

-Jump Tool was created by ACHUX21 as a sample project.
+Jump Tool was created by ACHUX21 .